The Historic County of

-Guide".
-It is specifically written for the West Riding of Yorkshire, but most of the information will be of interest
+West Riding of Yorkshire, most of the information will be of interest

 a meal.
-These presentations are primarily for subscribers to YORKSGEN, but anyone interested in Yorkshire genealogy is welcome
+These presentations were primarily for subscribers to YORKSGEN, but anyone interested in Yorkshire genealogy was welcome

 to attend.
 There are programmes of talks and visits, and opportunities to listen to experts on Yorkshire genealogy.
 The 2000 event was

-organised by Conrad Plowman or Anne Harley to whom lots of thanks must go.
+organised by Conrad Plowman and Anne Harley to whom lots of thanks must go.
 Resulting from these events are quite a few

 photographs (along with some sound files).

 - Pat Johnson is providing a FREE lookup service of the names contained in her large collection of original

 Family Deeds.
 Most of them relate to property and financial transactions